oli-laban/alpine-tailwind-lightbox/README.md

 #### Lightbox Groups

-By default, all items will be added to the same lightbox.
+By default, all items will be added to the same "default" lightbox.
 If you want to create separate lightbox instances on the same page, you can specify a group:

 ```html
 <a href="#" x-lightbox="'./cat.jpg'" x-lightbox:group="cats">